Back to ArticlesBy Adrien Laurent

 Introduction

 Customer Relationship Management (CRM) systems have become essential in the biotech industry for managing interactions with customers, partners, healthcare providers, and other stakeholders.
-In North America – which accounts for about 44% of the global pharma/biotech CRM market – biotech companies of all sizes rely on CRM platforms to coordinate complex sales processes, support scientific operations, and ensure regulatory compliance.
+In North America – which accounts for about 38% of the global pharma/biotech CRM market (valued at approximately $1.6 billion in 2024 and projected to reach over $8 billion by 2034) – biotech companies of all sizes rely on CRM platforms to coordinate complex sales processes, support scientific operations, and ensure regulatory compliance.
 This report provides a comprehensive overview of CRM platforms available in the North American market that are suitable for biotech firms, including both enterprise-grade solutions and small/medium business (SMB)-friendly options.
 We cover cloud-based systems as well as on-premise solutions (clearly labeled), comparing their features, integrations, industry-specific modules, extensibility, compliance support, pricing, market reputation, support quality, and scalability.

 Unique CRM Requirements for Biotech Companies